RiddhiSharma-app/automobile-app/README.md

 <h2>👨‍💻 Projects:</h2>

-- <b>Cardekho Application (Flutter, Firebase, geoLocation, deep linking, geofencing, push notification)</b>
+- <b>Cardekho Application (Android, Flutter, Firebase, geoLocation, deep linking, geofencing, push notification)</b>
   - [Application](https://github.com/RiddhiSharma-app/Cardekho)
   - I worked on everything from the first line of code to deploying on the App Store and Google Play Store.
   - It's a automobile application which uses neuormphishm user interface, MVVM architecture, State Management Tool (Getx, Bloc), Flavors etc. It is been used by over 1.5 million users.